 - 44% percent of women worldwide go out at least two evenings each month in shoes that they know will hurt their feet.

-- 40% of women own shoes that they know they can’t walk in, but they wear them anyway.
+- 40% of American women own shoes that they know they can’t walk in, but they wear them anyway.

 Although most women are aware of the consequences of wearing ill-fitting or improper footwear, many may have chosen to endure the agonizing pain because of their love for shoes and lifestyle.
 They continue putting their feet at risks, without realizing the real cause and solutions.

-Usually occur on the soles of the feet or the sides of the toes, corns are the most prevailing feet problem.
+Usually occur on the soles of the feet or the sides of the toes, corns are one of the most prevailing feet problem.
 Commonly faced by women due to improper or ill-fitting shoes, corns are areas of thick, hardened, accumulated dead skin cells that are caused by repeated rubbing, friction, or pressure.
 A 2006 study published in the Saint Martin’s University Biology Journal stated that men and women have different biomechanics and structures of feet.
 Women normally have narrower heels in relation to the fore foot.
 Their feet are narrower than men’s feet relative to their length.
 Women, generally, have smaller Achilles tendon and is pronating more than men.
 The habit of wearing tight or unseemly footwear on a regular basis is one of the leading factors that causes the development of corns.

 Besides ill-fitting shoes, women also have the tendency of wearing shoes that are not suitable for long time wear.
 Jackie Sutera, D.P.M., a podiatric surgeon at City Podiatry in New York City explained that wearing shoes which had elevation or a heel, would shift a person’s weight to the ball of the foot.
 The higher the heel, the more weight and pressure were shifted forward.
 The pressure the toes experienced being pressed forward would lead to foot problems like corns, bunions and hammer toes.
 While it may perhaps be a challenge for women to resist the temptation of wearing a pair of fashionable heels, there is a guide on the maximum amount of time for different types of heels to be worn.
 Kitten heels, which may not seem as sexy as a stiletto, can be worn for about 4 hours before the pain kicks in.
 Medium-size dinner heels should not be worn more than three hours, and high stilettos should not be worn longer than one hour, especially in events that require a lot of walking.